mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Code Review is communication

-It's not just about the code.
+Code reviews aren't just about the code.
-It's about the people who write it.
+The people who write it matter too.
-It's important to build a good relationship with the author.
+Building a good relationship with the author is important.
 Perhaps it's helpful to do the first couple of reviews together in a pair programming session.
 This way, you can learn from each other's communication styles and preferences.
-It's also a good way to get to know each other and build trust.
+Building trust and getting to know each other works well this way.
 You can repeat that process later if you notice a communication breakdown or misunderstanding.

 ## Use multiple layers of review

-Initially, focus on the bigger picture.
+Start by focusing on the bigger picture.
 Once you're done with that, go into the details.
-The expectation should be that you need multiple iterations to get the code right.
+Multiple iterations should be expected to get the code right.
 The goal shouldn't be to merge as quickly as possible, but to accept code that's high quality.
 That's a mindset shift that's important to make.
 Otherwise, what's the point of a code review in the first place?
-It's not about pointing out flaws, it's about creating a shared understanding of the code within the team.
+Reviews aren't about pointing out flaws, they're about creating a shared understanding of the code within the team.
 I often learn the most about writing better code by reviewing other people's code.
 I've also gotten excellent feedback on my own code from excellent engineers.
 These are "aha moments" that help you grow as a developer.